IJAMUL1/Autonomous-Parking-Vehicle-AGV/README.md

 # autonomous_parking_vehicle

-Parking lots often have inefficient use of space, leading to wasted time for drivers.
-This project seeks to improve parking lot efficiency by creating a robot capable of autonomously finding and utilizing the closest available parking space.
+This project involves using an Arduino UNO microcontroller to create a parking lot robot capable of autonomously navigating and parking in the nearest available spot.By combining line following, ultrasonic sensing, and a search algorithm, the robot identifies and parks in the nearest open parking space, validated through extensive testing.

 # Warehouse Layout
 ![warehouse layout](https://github.com/IJAMUL1/Warehouse-Inventory-Management-Robot/assets/60096099/f6ec4f6d-da96-4e24-85f9-ae792edc9d51)